Drain trap maintenance

 Plumbing

-The answer to 'drain trap maintenance' is that regularly cleaning and inspecting your drain traps is an important part of home plumbing maintenance.
-Drain traps are the curved sections of pipe under sinks, tubs, and showers that hold a small amount of water to prevent sewer gases from entering your home.
-Properly maintaining your drain traps can help prevent clogs, odors, and other plumbing issues.
+The answer to 'drain trap maintenance' is to regularly clean and inspect your drain traps to prevent clogs and ensure proper drainage.
+Drain traps are the curved pipe section under sinks, tubs, and floor drains that hold a small amount of water to prevent sewer gases from entering your home.

 Step-by-Step Guide